-Create an Analytics tracking code
+Create a Litmus analytics tracking code

-Creating a new tracking code
+Options to start new tracking code

-Alternatively, you can create one by clicking New tracking code from the Analytics dashboard which is accessible via the Litmus top-level navigation.
-However, any tracking code created in this way will not be linked to an email project in Litmus and reports will only be available to view from the Analytics dashboard.
+Please note that any tracking code created in this way will not be linked to an email project in Litmus and reports will only be available to view from the Analytics dashboard.
 This option is best reserved for any emails you may be building and testing outside of Litmus or if you plan to use a single tracking code to track multiple emails with a shared template.

-Tracking code setup
+Start your code setup

 Customize your tracking code

-In step 2, you can set an expiration date, email type, custom parameters, and tags.
-Expiration Date: The expiration date defaults to 30 days from the date you create the tracking code.
+- Expiration Date: The expiration date defaults to 30 days from the date you create the tracking code.
 You can update this based on your campaign needs.

-Email Type: Select Marketing or Transactional as the type for your email.
+- Email Type: Select Marketing or Transactional as the type for your email.
 As we enhance our reporting features, this will help you group similar emails.

-Custom Parameters: Add as many custom parameters as you would like.
-You will need to separate each custom data tag out with a plus sign (+) after each tag, for example: *|CAMPAIGN_UID|*+custom-data1+custom-data-2+custom-data-3
+- Custom Parameters: Add as many custom parameters as you would like.
+You will need to separate each custom data tag with a plus sign (+) after each tag.

 - Tags: Add tags to make your emails easy to find and sort.

 Add the tracking code snippet to your email

 Once you've configured your tracking code, add it to your email.
-Once your code is placed within your email, send a test email to the address Litmus provides to validate that your code has been placed correctly.
+Best practice is to add your tracking code just before the ending body tag </body> of your email.
+Send a test email to the address Litmus provides to validate that your code has been placed correctly.

-We have found that certain ESPs will "spoof" the To:, CC:, and BCC: fields to some data that isn’t the actual address that you are trying to send to.
-You may need to change your ESP preferences to send to the email address you enter in or contact your ESP to change this setting for you.
+We have found that certain ESPs will spoof the To:, CC:, and BCC: fields to some data that isn’t the actual address that you are trying to send to.
+You may need to change your ESP preferences to send to the activation email address or contact your ESP to change this setting for you.

-Collecting stats and viewing reports
+Collecting data and viewing reports